Which school do you want to support?

 School buildings have to be comfortable for students to learn and educators to teach.
 Every few decades, schools need to replace their old HVAC systems.
 It's a significant capital expense, and a fateful one from the perspective of climate impact.
 If a school chooses a system that runs on gas, it might be stuck paying for fossil fuels for a long time.
 A system that runs on electricity, such as a heat pump, has the potential to be powered by sunshine or other renewable energy.
 UndauntedK12, a nonprofit organization, helps districts consider their options, including ways to make replacing an HVAC system into a learning opportunity.

-California schools must provide every child a reasonable opportunity to learn.
+California schools must provide every child with a reasonable opportunity to learn.
 This principle gained the force of law in California through the 2005 settlement of what's commonly known as the Williams case.
 The plaintiffs in this case documented major disparities in health and safety factors (such as vermin or broken toilets) and academic disadvantages (such as missing textbooks and inexperienced teachers).
 The settlement required these disadvantages to be addressed in order to increase the odds that children in every school can apply their energies to learning.
 The expression opportunity to learn came to be used as shorthand for the connection between facilities and learning.

 In California, the learning conditions identified in the Williams settlement must be described in the annual School Accountability Report Card of each school and the Local Control Accountability Plan (LCAP) of each district.
 Safe school facilities include things such as lighting, temperature, safe bathrooms and playgrounds, and accessibility for handicapped persons.